 - Contralateral motor weakness (may cause a 'drop attack').

 There may be a history of associated risk factors.

 Diagnosis can be made from careful clinical examination but the complexity of signs requires careful and detailed neurological examination.
 Common findings:

 - Hemiparesis or quadriparesis (usually asymmetrical).

-- 40% of patients have bulbar manifestations (facial weakness, dysphagia, dysarthria, dysphonia).
+- Bulbar manifestations (facial weakness, dysphagia, dysarthria, dysphonia).

 - Also common are pupillary and oculomotor abnormalities.

-The physical findings can be very varied and complex according to the site of the brain affected:
+The physical findings can be very varied and complex according to the precise location within the brain that is affected: